Reinforcement Learning Methods for the Stochastic Optimal Control of an Industrial Power-to-Heat System: Mathematical Modeling of the Industrial P2H System

-In our setup, we use the HTHX inlet and outlet temperatures of the HTHP to describe the control of the P2H system.
-These have a direct functional relationship with the HTHP's compressor shaft speed and the power consumption of the HTHP, which is described in more detail below in Subsection \ref{sec:System_Variables_Operational_Constraints}.
-The HTHP power consumption not covered by wind energy determines the amount of grid power purchased, this also results in a direct functional relationship to the running electricity costs, which are included in the performance criterion of the optimization problem.
-More details follow below in Subsection \ref{sec:Operational_Costs}.
+In our setup, we use the heat flow rates that determine the charging and discharging operations of the TES to describe the control of the P2H system.
+These rates have a direct functional relationship with the HTHX inlet and outlet temperatures, the HTHP's compressor shaft speed and electricity consumption, which is described in more detail below in Subsection \ref{sec:System_Variables_Operational_Constraints}.
+The HTHP electricity consumption that is not covered by wind energy determines the amount of electricity drawn from the grid, resulting in a direct functional relationship with the running electricity costs that are included in the performance criterion of the optimization problem.
+More details follow below in Subsection \ref{sec:OperationalCosts}.

-The mathematical description of nonlinear component models for HTHP and SG is based on process simulation software, that also takes part-load behavior of the heat pump into account.
+The mathematical description of nonlinear component models for HTHP and SG is based on process simulation software that also takes into account the part-load behavior of the heat pump.
 Based on this, the physical characteristics are then approximated by algebraic surrogate models that appropriately mimic the input-output behavior of the components.

-For our purposes, it is sufficient to model the state of charge of the TES only by its spatially averaged temperature and neglect the detailed spatial temperature distribution, as for example in \cite{TakamWunderlichPamen2023}.
+For our purposes, it is sufficient to model the state of charge of the TES only by its spatially averaged temperature and neglect the detailed spatial temperature distribution, as for example in \cite{TakamWunderlichPamen2023, TakamWunderlich2025Energies}.
 This avoids complex calculation of internal heat propagation and facilitates the solution of the optimization problem.

-The actual power output of the WT is typically modeled by a function of the wind speed at rotor height.
-This dependence is given by the so-called power curve which is explained in Appendix \ref{sec:Wind_Turbine_Power}.

-We emphasize that the system and component modeling does not take into account pressure and heat losses as well as friction losses and also no power consumption of auxiliary systems such as fluid pumps.
-Further, the design and dimensioning of the system components was determined by engineering calculations, for which we refer to \cite{Walden2023}.
+The actual WT power output is typically modeled by a function of the wind speed at rotor height.
+This dependence is given by the so-called power curve, which is explained in Subsection \refAppendix{sec:Wind_Turbine_Power}{F.3}.
+We emphasize that the system and component modeling does not take into account pressure and heat losses as well as friction losses and also no electricity consumption of auxiliary systems such as fluid pumps.
+The design and dimensioning of the system components was determined by engineering calculations, for which we refer to \cite{Walden2023}.